LunNova/Blog/content/articles/_2025/typst-opengraph-embed/index.md

 + rm -f /tmp/nix-shell.ijbkuM/nix-shell-2799969-130597325/tmp.Wk2f9FYuzX.png
 ```

-[^og_spec]: [https://ogp.me/](https://ogp.me/) defines og:image for link previews.

-[^typst]: [https://typst.app/](https://typst.app/) is a markup-based typesetting system.
-It's easier to work with than LaTeX.

 [^toml_parse]: I ended up using a tiny python script to load with tomllib and dump as json because `yj-go` didn't like my use of the TOML date type in front matter

 [^og_size]: OpenGraph images are typically 1200×630px (1.91:1 ratio).
 Generated at 2x resolution (2400×1260) then downscaled with ImageMagick for better font rendering, optimized with optipng.
-Typically around 200KiB, YMMV will vary based on your template design.
+Typically around 200KiB, YMMV based on how well your template compresses.

 [^hash_crop]: sha256sum of article path → extract hex digits → modulo by max offset.
 Same path always gives same crop position.
 Background is 1515×2154px, crops to 1200×630px, allowing 315px horizontal and 1524px vertical variance.